1107491931/server_test_demo/a-docs/Multi_Environment_Setup.md

 echo "Step 6: Verifying setup..." sleep 3

-for env in dev staging pre prod; do
+for env in staging pre prod; do
     if curl -s http://api.$env.myapp.com/users > /dev/null; then
         echo "✅ $env environment is running"
     else